ananthananthananth/pneumonia-detection-cnn/README.md

 ## 📌 Motivation

 Pneumonia is one of the leading causes of death worldwide, particularly in children under 5 and the elderly.
 Timely diagnosis is critical, but access to expert radiologists is limited in many parts of the world.
-This project explores how computer vision can assist in automating pneumonia detection from chest X-rays — potentially making diagnosis faster, cheaper, and more accessible.
+This project explores how computer vision can assist in automating pneumonia detection from chest X-rays, potentially making diagnosis faster, cheaper, and more accessible.

 ---